 Course requirements.
-Candidates are required to complete a course totalling a minimum of 120 credits made up of compulsory subjects, elective subjects and a project.
+Candidates are required to complete a course totalling a minimum of 120 credit points made up of 3 compulsory subjects, 3 elective subjects and a project.
 The degree will normally comprise one year of full-time study or two years of part-time study.